christianacca/web-api-starter/docs/dev-setup.md

    # zfbl5.onmicrosoft.com (Christian's dev AD tenant): 77806292-ec65-4665-8395-93cb7c9dbd36
    az login --tenant xxxxxxxx-xxxx-xxxxxxxxx-xxxxxxxxxxxx --allow-no-subscriptions
    ```
+   * **Note**: If prompted to select a subscription, just press Enter to accept the default.
+The subscription choice doesn't affect local development authentication.
 2. Ensure connection string is pointing to the SQL Server instance
    * Review the connection string in App/appsettings.Development.json
      (**tip**: the default is intended to work with localdb installed by Visual Studio on a windows machine)